kylephillipsau/Nosdesk/README.md

 This launches the development server, typically accessible at `http://localhost:5173` (or the port specified by Vite).

 ## Type Support
-`nosDesk` uses TypeScript for robust type checking.
+`Nosdesk` uses TypeScript for robust type checking.
 By default, TypeScript does not handle type information for `.vue` imports.
 To enable full type support:
 - Use **[Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar)** in your IDE for `.vue` type awareness.
 - Replace the standard `tsc` CLI with `vue-tsc` for type checking in your terminal:
   ```sh